 Consider Women’s Snowshoes: In general women’s snowshoes are smaller than men’s snowshoes since lighter people generally need less floatation.
 But the biggest difference may be hard to see at first glance: subtle differences in shape.

 Women’s snowshoes have a narrower profile and are more tapered.
 This accommodates the average woman’s stride, which isn’t as wide-set as the average man’s.
 Narrow snowshoes are also a bit easier to walk in.
 The bindings on women’s snowshoes are also smaller.
 The crampons and underfoot grips are placed to sit under a woman’s smaller feet.
+I used unisex snowshoes for years, but switched to these women’s snowshoes a few years ago.
+So!
+Much!
+More!
+Comfortable!

 How to Choose Snowshoe Decks and Frames